sensu/sensu-kafka-handler/README.md

 Flags:
-  -n, --dryrun         Dryrun, do not connect to Kafka broker -h, --help           help for sensu-kafa-handler
-  -H, --host string    The Kafka broker host, defaults to value of KAFKA_HOST env variable (default "localhost:9092") -t, --topic string   Kafka topic to post to, defaults to value of KAFKA_TOPIC env variable (default "sensu-event") -v, --verbose        Verbose output to stdout, useful for testing
+  -n, --dryrun         Dryrun, do not connect to Kafka broker -h, --help           help for sensu-kafka-handler -H, --host string    The Kafka broker host, defaults to value of KAFKA_HOST env variable (default "localhost:9092") -t, --topic string   Kafka topic to post to, defaults to value of KAFKA_TOPIC env variable (default "sensu-event") -v, --verbose        Verbose output to stdout, useful for testing

-Use "sensu-kafa-handler [command] --help" for more information about a command.
+Use "sensu-kafka-handler [command] --help" for more information about a command.

 ```
 ## Configuration